energyandcleanair/202411_data_scientist_test_1/README.md

 ## Comments

 We are interested in the way you solve the problems, how you structure your code and how you present results.
 There             is no particular trap.
 If you have any doubt or question, feel free to contact [me](hubert@energyandcleanair.org) directly.

 ## Submission

 Steps:

-- fork this repository;
+- push your code/chart to a **private** repository
-- push your code and the chart to your fork;
+- invite `hubert-thieriot` as a collaborator on your repository once you are done
-- invite rosagierens, TickleThePanda, hubert-thieriot as a collaborator on your repository once you are done.
+- indicate the url of your repository in your application form.